chrisgrieser/shimmering-focus/README.md

 <!-- vale Google.FirstPerson = NO -->
 ### Submit Bug Fixes
 Submissions in the following areas are welcome:
-- Fixes for Windows or Linux (since I do not own a device for them)
+- Fixes for Windows or Linux
-- Fixes for existing bug reports
 - Support for a plugin

 Please use the [dedicated form for submitting